The Slotted Spoons

 Depending on if you are in a rush or not - the time you allow the dough to relax in the fridge won't really affect the dough when it comes to shrinkage.

-It’s recommended to refrigerate your raw shell overnight, but I’ve made it 3 times skipping that step and it’s been fine, only slight shrinkage.
-If you are not in a rush you can definitely make the shell the night before you need it.
+It's recommended to refrigerate your raw shell overnight, but I've made it 3 times skipping that step, and it's been fine, with only slight shrinkage.
+If you are not in a rush, you can make the shell the night before you need it.

 This pie crust recipe makes 2 shells, you have few options: